· By Customer Team

 A lot of people use anti-dandruff shampoo to scrub away the buildup of oil and fungus on their scalp.
 But here’s the catch: shampooing frequently can dry you out.
 So you end up trading one problem (dandruff) for another (dry, brittle, poofy hair).

-That’s where Modern Mammals' Easy Rinse Shampoo comes in: a shampoo alternative preserves your hair’s natural moisture while also rebalancing your scalp’s microbiome—because you shouldn’t have to choose between scalp health and amazing hair.
+That’s where Modern Mammals' Magic Mud Shampoo comes in: a shampoo alternative preserves your hair’s natural moisture while also rebalancing your scalp’s microbiome—because you shouldn’t have to choose between scalp health and amazing hair.

 For severe cases of dandruff, you might need to see a dermatologist.
 They might prescribe an anti-fungal shampoo that contains salicylic acid, coal tar, or ketoconazole to slow the buildup of dead skin cells on the scalp.